anton-tchekov/editor/README.md

 ## TODO

-- When all files closed, show help screen
-- Investigate mysterious memory leak
 - Nav Bar Select file and open
 - Save As (Warn on overwrite)
-- Save all, Discard All
 - Search and replace in file / whole folder